-The Programme consists of three parts (Part 1, Part 2 and Part 3), which are undertaken over three consecutive academic years on a full time basis.
+The Programme is undertaken over three consecutive academic years on a full-time basis.
 Advancing through the programme, students will be increasingly encouraged to develop as independent learners.

 - Technical Practice I (30 credits, 30 weeks)